reireu/BoldChinese/README.md

 This project will be released under the MIT License.

 ## Work in process
-Introducing the Workflow for Aligning Mandarin Speech using Kaidi https://qiita.com/reireu/items/53fa6b3dac3504d304ce
+Introducing the Workflow for Aligning Mandarin Speech using Kaidi<br>
+https://qiita.com/reireu/items/53fa6b3dac3504d304ce